metrorailings/OwlBlog/content/posts/week-13-quick-insights.md

 Play-action is just throwing this Arizona defense into a dizzy.

+Interesting tidbit.
+The Rams defensive front is purposely stretching their outside arms as they're rushing through the offensive line in order to keep Kyler Murray from scampering out at a sharp angle.

 Cardinals soft-zone defense choked on a third-and-long.

 The Cardinals and their soft zone choking even against crossing routes.